tronprotocol/pm/README.md

 ### Agenda Items
 Agenda's are posted to https://github.com/tronprotocol/pm/issues.
 Anyone is welcome to add an item to the agenda as long as it follows these guidelines:

-- The topic is technical in nature.
+- The topic is technical in nature
-- The topic involves the TRON protocol.
+- The topic involves the TRON protocol

 Please note: